Multipacker/schedule/README.md

 * `$courses$`: The courses that this event belongs to.
 * `$heading$`: What the event is about.
 This matches with the "Rubrik" field on TimeEdit.
-* `$other$`: Other information, usually what kind of event it is (lab, lecture, etc.).
 * `$rooms$`: Which rooms the event takes place in.
-* `$rawSummary$`: The original summary from the calendar.
-* `$rawDescription$`: The original description from the calendar.
-* `$rawLocation$`: The original location from the calendar.

-For more fine grained formatting, there is also `otherSep` for specifying the separator between different items in other.
 You can also specify how rooms are formatted with the following options:

 * `room`: Specifies how to format a single room.
 Can include `$room$`, `$building$` and `$floor$` to specify which rooms it is.
 Note that all of